 The table below summarizes certain aspects of a sale-leaseback transaction relevant to a traditional bond or loan.

 A sale-leaseback transaction is an appealing source of alternative capital for corporate users (tenants).
 It enables a company to monetize 100% of its real estate value (increased liquidity) and maintain operational control of the assets.
 Rather than holding a non-revenue producing asset on the balance sheet, a sale-leaseback allows a company to unlock and redeploy that capital.
 The result is an asset light company with increased liquidity.
 In the scenario where the tenant is a publicly listed company, this signals to the market that they are deploying capital to core businesses.
-The table below summarizes aspects of a sale-leaseback transaction that will assist the tenant in maximizing shareholder value, improving cash flow, and reducing risk.